RAJKUMARRZ/File-Upload-API-using-NodeJS/README.md

 # File-Upload-API-using-NodeJS
-A Node API, used to upload files to the server. can also be modified to -
+A Node API, used to upload files to the server.
+API can also be modified to -
 1. Upload only selective file formats,
 2. maximum size limit.